 THE ONLY CACHING PLUGIN WORTH YOUR TIME IF YOU DON'T HAVE A LITESPEED SERVER… (well, that covers most users’ use cases).

-I highly recommend you make use of WP Rocket (*affiliate link) instead of the free alternatives.
+I highly recommend you make use of WP Rocket instead of the free alternatives.

-Yes, it’s not a free plugin, and yes there are free ones available, but simply put… nothing comes close to what WP Rocket does for your website.
+Yes, it’s not a free plugin, and yes there are free ones available, but simply put… no other WP plugin comes close to what WP Rocket does for your website.

 Features include: